RaspberryPiFoundation/python-curriculum/en-GB/rpg-new/index.md

 ## Activity Checklist { .check}

-+ Open this trinket: <a href="http://jumpto.cc/rpg-go" target="_blank">jumpto.cc/rpg-go</a>.
++ Some code for this game has been provided for you. pen this trinket: <a href="http://jumpto.cc/rpg-go" target="_blank">jumpto.cc/rpg-go</a>.
 If you're reading this online, you can also use the embedded version of this trinket below.

 <div class="trinket">
 <iframe src="https://trinket.io/embed/python/09fa4faae7?start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>